lorenzadomat/Hausarbeit-Wegsuche/README.md

 To draw the maze, c++ makes use of libxd: https://bernhardfritz.github.io/libxd/#/

-Open the libxd root directory
+Change directory to the libxd root directory

 ### Windows